bakercms/BakerCMS/READ_ME.txt

 ---------

  1. Backup your database.
- 2. Download the latest version of Hotaru CMS.
+ 2. Download the latest version of Baker CMS.
  3. Turn off all your plugins.
  4. Overwrite ALL the old files.
 If you've made any customizations, read this
     first: http://bakercms.com/codex/file-structure/